arpita-agn/350_Decentralized_MarketPlace/README.md

 Decentralized marketplace is a blockchain-based e-commerce app.
 There is two types of users buyer and seller
 ## Seller' role
 1. Seller can sell an item
-2. Seller can enlist item as many as possible
+2. Seller can enlist items as many as possible
 3. Sellers can update the item details that they created
-4. Sellers can see the items list but can't buy item they creted
+4. Sellers can see the items list but can't buy item that they have creted
-5. Seller can refund the item purchase amount once recieved
+5. Sellers can refund the purchase amount of an item once they have recieved
 6. Seller can set the status of a purchase item from purchase to shipped
+7. Sellers have the purchase history of an item they have enlisted

 ## Buyer Actions
 1. Buyers can buy an item that they don't create